kenvunz/claudecode.nvim/README.md

 - **`split_side`**: Which side to open the terminal split (`"left"` or `"right"`)
 - **`split_width_percentage`**: Terminal width as a fraction of screen width (0.1 = 10%, 0.5 = 50%)
 - **`provider`**: Terminal implementation to use:
-  - `"auto"`: Try snacks.nvim, fallback to native
+  - `"auto"`: Try tmux (if in tmux session), then snacks.nvim, fallback to native
   - `"snacks"`: Force snacks.nvim (requires folke/snacks.nvim)
   - `"native"`: Use built-in Neovim terminal
+  - `"tmux"`: Use tmux panes (requires tmux session)
-  - `"external"`: Use external terminal (e.g., tmux, separate terminal window)
+  - `"external"`: Use external terminal (e.g., separate terminal window)
 - **`show_native_term_exit_tip`**: Show help text for exiting native terminal
 - **`auto_close`**: Automatically close terminal when commands finish